GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/cluster.md

 - Now for the rest of the servers in the cluster, [download the Gluu packages](https://gluu.org/docs/ce/3.1.2/installation-guide/install/) but **don't run `setup.py` yet**.

 - We want to copy the `/install/community-edition-setu/setup.properties.last` file from the first install to the other servers as `setup.properties` so we have the exact same configurations.
-(Here I have ssh access to my other server outisde the Gluu chroot)
+(Here I have ssh access to my other server outside the Gluu chroot)

 ```